We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 3. Approve the requested Award amount.

-1. Expend all CQI Award funds or apply the award to previous allowable expenditures incurred on or after July 1, 2023.
+1. Expend all CQI Award funds or apply the award to previous allowable expenditures incurred on or after July 1, 2024, through February 28, 2025.

 1. Submit a Keystone STARS CQI Award Final Expenditure Report (FER) to the ELRC electronically (through email, fax, or Provider Self Service (PSS)) or via USPS.